-How do I apply for my SIWES placement in Nigeria this 2019?
-Where can I really do my industrial training in Nigeria this 2019?
+How do I apply for SIWES placement in Nigeria?
+Where can I really do my industrial training in Nigeria this year?

-These are probably some of the questions you’re looking for helpful answers and solutions this year, ever since you’re expected by your school and department to soon commence your compulsory industrial training this year or next and you really don’t know what to do or how to go about it.
+These are probably some questions you’ve been asking and awaiting answers, because you’re expected by your school/department to soon begin your compulsory industrial training and you really don’t know what to do or how to go about it.

-Many Nigerian industrial training students usually find it hard to secure a SIWES placement during their application in Nigeria, due to one reason or another.
+Most Nigerian industrial training students usually encounter difficulties in securing placement in Nigeria, because of one reason or another.

 This industrial training can be carried out either in government organizations or in the private sector.

-Placing students in industry also increases their chances of employment after graduation, as there is a strong possibility that they will be offered a job in the same place where they do their industrial training.
+Placing students in industries increases their chances of employment after graduation, as there is a strong possibility that it will offer them a job in the same place where they undergo their training.